dotnet/docs/docs/standard/library-guidance/index.md

 ---
 # Open-source library guidance

-This guidance provides recommendations for developers to create high-quality .NET libraries.
+This guidance provides recommendations for creating high-quality .NET libraries.
 This documentation focuses on the *what* and the *why* when building a .NET library, not the *how*.

+## High-quality features

-Aspects of high-quality open-source .NET libraries:
+Features of high-quality open-source .NET libraries are:

 > [!div class="checklist"]
 >